adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 description: Learn how to provide different styles to your modules and components based on state, such as showing, hiding and loading.
 ---

-We may need to give elements a different visual treatment in response to some state.
-Here are some examples:
+Quite often, particularly with richer user interfaces, styling needs to be applied in response to an element's change of state.
+For example, we may have different styles when a module (or component) is:

-- showing / hiding
+- showing or hiding;
-- active / inactive
+- active or inactive;
-- disabled / enabled
+- disabled or enabled;
-- loading / loaded
+- loading or loaded;
-- hasProducts / hasNoProducts
+- hasProducts or hasNoProducts;
-- isEmpty / isFull
+- isEmpty or isFull;

 To represent state we need an additional class which should be added to the module (or component) element to which it pertains.
 For example, if our basket module needs a gray background when it's empty, the HTML should be:

 	<div class="basket basket-isEmpty">